 As company owners are looking for new ways of developing their businesses and employees are open for new opportunities, remote work is growing in popularity.
 More and more companies allow for a few days of working from home per week and some, like for instance GitLab, have already gone fully remote.
 The trend is not about to stop in the foreseeable future.
 In fact, the popularity of remote work will still be on the rise, researchers say.
 According to a survey conducted by the Economist, by the year 2035, there could be one billion remote workers.
+From all possible niches existing, including job positions like online teacher.
 The numbers are impressive.
 For businesses, remote work has a lot of benefits, such as finding skilful employees outside the place the company is based in or cutting expenses, to mention just a few.
 Is remote work equally beneficial for employees?
 Let’s take a look at some advantages and weigh them against the disadvantages, as it’s hard to deny there are a few.

 The most frequently stated reason why people want to work remotely is that it usually comes with the flexibility of working time.
 This, in turn, increases employee happiness and job satisfaction.
 Researchers suggest that flexible working hours work wonders for employee productivity.
 Not everyone is productive between 9-5 every day.
 Some people much prefer starting work earlier, while others are the most productive later in the afternoon.
 When working remotely, you’re not limited by the office opening hours.
 Thanks to that, you can arrange your schedule in a way that lets use make the most of your productivity peak.